Daniel-KM/Omeka-S-module-OaiPmhHarvester/README.md

 * Copyright Daniel Berthereau, 2014-2025 (see [Daniel-KM])

-This module has first been built by [Numerizen] as a simplified version of the [plugin] for [Omeka Classic], shamelessly copied whenever possible: the work consisted mainly in adapting the code to Omeka-S - *i.e* Laminas (formerly Zend Framework 3).
-It was improved for the [Bibliothèque nationale universiaire de Strasbourg] for the digital library [Numistral].
+This module has first been built by [Numerizen] as a simplified version of the [plugin] for [Omeka Classic], for PSL University.
+Then, it was improved for the [Bibliothèque nationale universiaire de Strasbourg] for the digital library [Numistral] and for various libraries.

 [OAI-PMH Harvester]: https://gitlab.com/Daniel-KM/Omeka-S-module-OaiPmhHarvester